Danaë (Artemisia Gentileschi)

-Danaë is a painting by the Italian Baroque artist Artemisia Gentileschi.
+Danaë is a 1612 painting by the Italian Baroque artist Artemisia Gentileschi.
 It hangs in the Saint Louis Art Museum, United States.

+It is assumed that this is a self-portrait of the artist.

 Description

 Subject matter

 The story of Danaë is recorded in Ovid's Metamorphoses and recounts the plight of the daughter of King Acrisius of Argos.
 A prophecy led him to believe that his grandchild would lead to his death, and therefore imprisoned his daughter to prevent a potential pregnancy.
 Zeus overcame this challenge by transforming himself into a shower of gold, entering the room and seducing Danaë.
 She subsequently bore a son Perseus, who went on to kill his grandfather in his adulthood.

 Composition

 The nude figure of Danaë reclines on her richly textiled bed in a darkened space, while her servant wearing a white headscarf in the background collects gold coins in her blue skirts.
 The pose and design are based on Artemisia's earlier version of Cleopatra.
 A cleaning completed in 1986 removed old discolored varnish and restored the vibrant colors of the servant's dress.